MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 The following fields are collected:

 - **Activity_Result_Tag** - tells us how we handle the Digital Attach Success scenarios.
-   - 0 - We’re able to auto load identity and we’ve shown “YGO w/ account” UI to the user.
+   - 0 - We’re able to auto load identity and we’ve shown the "You've got Office" (with account) UI to the user.
-   - 0x222e3191 - We’re not able to auto load identity, so we’re going to show them “YGO w/o account” UI.
+   - 0x222e3191 - We’re not able to auto load identity, so we’re going to show them the "You've got Office" (without account) UI.
-   - 0x222e3193 - We’ve shown “YGO w/o account” UI to the user, or we don’t need to show any YGO UI to the user because it’s a device-based offer.
+   - 0x222e3193 - We’ve shown the "You've got Office" (without account) UI to the user, or we don’t need to show any "You've got Office" UI to the user because it’s a device-based offer.

 - **Data_IsClaimTypeDevice** - tells us if the claim type of the digital attach offer is device based.